The Top 5 Christmas Energy Suckers

-CTA: Something must go so decide what it is and take control back of your diary.
-Saying ‘no’ is useful at Xmas.
+CTA: Something must go, so decide what it is and take control back of your diary.
+Saying ‘no’ is useful at Christmas.

-CTA: Basically – unless you ramp up your business over Xmas – you need to budget on having 11 months to the year.
-Month 12 is at most a half month, so forecast out in advance what expenses you have coming in for Nov, Dec, Jan and relative income.
+CTA: Basically, unless you ramp up your business over Christmas, you need to budget on having 11 months to the year.
+Month 12 is at most a half month, so forecast out in advance what expenses you have coming in for November, December, January and relative income.
 Make sure you are armed with the data and know you are in the black zone no matter what.
-If you are in the red zone – start resolving the income well before Xmas so you don’t feel that tight knot in your throat or chest as Dec 25 gets closer.
+If you are in the red zone – start resolving the income well before Christmas so you don’t feel that tight knot in your throat or chest as Dec 25 gets closer.

-Mindset shift – GET CASHFLOW ORGANISED WELL IN ADVANCE OF DECEMBER
+Mindset shift – GET CASHFLOW ORGANIZED WELL IN ADVANCE OF DECEMBER!

 Write to me and I promise I will respond with some kind of call to action!